-Students with VA benefits will have priority registration each semester (five days prior to the start of normal registration).
+Students with VA benefits will have priority registration each semester (five days before normal registration starts).

 If students are receiving financial aid during the semester in which they are called to active duty, financial aid must be repaid according to federal and state guidelines before a refund will be issued by DigiPen.
 The rules regarding financial aid are not necessarily within the control of the Institute.
 Students should consult with the Office of Financial Aid concerning the impact of military call-up on financial aid conditions and eligibility.
 The U.S. Department of Education has directed the Direct Loan Program and colleges to provide relief from student loan obligations by postponing student loan payments for borrowers during the period of the borrower's active duty service.